 I’m often asked about Irritable Bowel Syndrome (IBS) by clients.
 IBS affects up to 20% of adults, with a variety of symptoms that vary for person to person.
-I share with you my 6 tips for helping IBS, but first some background about what the symptoms of IBS are.
+I share with you my 6 tips for helping irritable bowel syndrome, but first some background about what the symptoms are.

 If you have been diagnosed with IBS, it is likely that you have a combination the following symptoms:

 - abdominal pain or discomfort which is relieved by going to the toilet, or a change in bowel habit.

 - change in bowel habit

 Additionally, many people also report that they have other symptoms too such as: